LexBorisoff/web-cli/README.md

 ### ***Description***

-Specifies in which browser app to open the new tab.
+Specifies the browser app in which to open the new tab.

 ### ***Usage***